-These baked Vegetarian Empanadas are a delicious finger food appetizer that your guests will love!
+These baked Vegetarian Empanadas are a delicious vegetarian appetizer that your guests will love!
 Made with pie crust dough, they are simple, easy and super flaky!
 Serve with a side of sour cream and dip away!

 What are empanadas?